Affordable Championship Golf

-A picturesque hole with a lake on the far right side and a small creek that runs in front of the green some fifty yards.
+A picturesque hole with woodland on the far right side and a small creek that runs in front of the green some fifty yards.
 On the left side is an incline that will keep a ball in the fairway.
 Two large trees guard the right side of the fairway and a drive too far left will end up out of bounds.

 Don’t let the straightness fool you.
-The fairway slopes severely from right to left.
+The fairway slopes from right to left.
 A tee shot in the middle of the fairway could easily roll into the left rough.
 The shot is also uphill, preventing most players from getting home in two.
 The small two-tiered green with back higher than front is also guarded by a bunker on the front right.

 Another 90 degree dogleg, but going uphill.
-From the blue tees, there is a narrow opening between the trees to start your drive.
+From the black tees, there is a narrow opening between the trees to start your drive.
 A good drives sets up a short to mid iron second shot to a back to front sloped green.

-A dogleg left hole with OB dangerously close to the left side of the tee.
+A slight dogleg left hole with OB dangerously close to the left side of the tee.
 A large lake runs up the right side.
 A good drive will get a big hitter home in two.
 The green is fairly large, but has some demanding hole locations making the approach shot a premium.

 If the tee shot is hit in the fairway, this slight dogleg right is relatively tame.
 A stray shot right or left will find the mounds.
-2nd shot is downhill to the green, which is deep and contoured.
+2nd shot is slightly downhill to the green, which is deep and contoured.

-The longest Par 4, this hole is straight with mounds to the right and OB left.
+A deceptively long Par 4, this hole is straight with mounds to the right and OB left.
 A typical wind will push the ball from right to left toward OB.
 Two-tiered green has mounds on all sides and the backside is higher.

 A direct opposite of #12, this hole is downhill to a green that is fairly flat.
 Club selection is a premium with dramatic elevation changes and swirling winds.
 The green is guarded on the front by a large bunker and has a water hazard on the back.